JowoScript/JowoScript_Technology/README.md

 <br>
 <div align="center">
 <strong>
-	Jowo Kingdom Machine is a new technology with new methods to advancing complex data scientists, advancing complex data processing, and advancing complex enterprise applications
+	Jowo Virtual Machine is a new technology with new methods to advancing complex data scientists, advancing complex data processing, and advancing complex enterprise applications
 </strong>
 </div>
 <br>
 <div align="center">
 <strong>
-	Java swing is old concept.
-The new is jowo wayang.
+	JavaScript and Java Virtual Machine is old concept.
+The new is JowoScript and Jowo Virtual Machine the powerfull of native code and native jowo and super power of new technology concept.
 	<br>
-	This only work in jowo kingdom machine inheritance of wayang.
+	This only work in jowoscript and jowo virtual machine inheritance
 </strong>
 </div>
 <br><br>